webpack/webpack/README.md

  // syntax like resolve.loaders
  // all loaders which matches the file are applied after the
  // normal loaders.
 This cannot be overridden in the require call.
+ // You must pass a string instead of a RegExp if you use workers

  preLoaders: [{test: /\.txt$|\.html$/, loader: "normalizeNLs"}],
  // default: []
  // syntax like resolve.loaders
  // all loaders which matches the file are applied before the
  // normal loaders.
 This cannot be overridden in the require call.
+ // You must pass a string instead of a RegExp if you use workers

  workers: true,
  // default: false